 Employee Stock Ownership Plan (ESOP)

-To establish an ESOP, a company first establishes a trust in which the company's employees are partial owners.
-The trust purchases shares of the company (and in some cases, other assets).
-These contributions (and subsequent purchases of stock) are allocated to individual employee accounts within the ESOP.
+To establish an ESOP, a corporation first establishes a trust in which the company's employees are partial owners.
+The employees then make contributions to the trust via the employer (this is usually done through payroll deductions).
+The trust in turn purchases shares of the company.
+These purchases are allocated to individual employee accounts within the ESOP.
 Companies can allocate contributions to employees in a number of ways, but they usually revolve around the employee's years of service and compensation.

-A formal plan document sets forth the and conditions of the ESOP.
-Private companies must also get an independent appraiser to assign a value to the company’s shares before the shares enter the ESOP.
-The ESOP's plan document describes how the plan operates, who is eligible to participate, and who performs administrative and functions.
-The trustee actually holds the ESOP shares and has a fiduciary responsibility to manage the ’s assets effectively; the administrator maintains records, calculates , and tracking account values.
-Once the company formally adopts the ESOP and the related trust documents, it submits them to the .
-The IRS then determines whether the ESOP receive a tax-qualified status.
+A formal plan document sets forth the terms and conditions of the ESOP.
+The ESOP's plan document describes how the plan operates, who is eligible to participate, and who performs administrative and trustee functions.
+The trustee actually holds the ESOP shares and has a fiduciary responsibility to manage the fund's assets effectively; the administrator maintains records, calculates vesting, and tracks account values.
+Once the company formally adopts the ESOP and the related trust documents, it submits them to the IRS.
+The IRS then determines whether the ESOP will receive a tax-qualified status.

-Most companies create ESOPs to provide the motivation, inspiration and retention associated with ownership.
-Like other defined contribution plans, the ultimate benefit to the employee depends on the amount contributed and the performance of the in the . participants and sponsors can enjoy some unique tax advantages, but ESOPs also tend to more risk than other defined contribution plans, such as 401(k)s, because they generally do not diversify their holdings.
-Businesses often use ESOPs as collateral to obtain financing for acquisitions and other activities.
-Additionally, when ESOPs new , they can dilute existing shareholders.
+Most companies create employee stock ownership plans to provide the motivation, inspiration, and retention associated with ownership.
+Like other defined contribution plans, the ultimate benefit to the employee depends on the amount contributed and the performance of the investments in the fund.
+ESOP participants and sponsors can enjoy some unique tax advantages, but ESOPs also tend to more risk than other defined contribution plans, such as 401(k)s, because they generally do not diversify their holdings.
+Also, businesses often use ESOPs as collateral to obtain financing for acquisitions and other activities.
+Additionally, when ESOPs issue new shares they can dilute existing shareholder wealth.